Subtitle: Rumplestiltskin and Neal are both basically horrible people

 Regina, literally: Very much!
 With Henry I finally got something right.

-Remember when Cora was dying and looked at her daughter and said “You would have been enough.”?
+Remember when Cora was dying and looked at her daughter and said “You would have been enough”?
 Regina was listening.
 Through her tears, and her anger, and her pain, that last lesson did get through.
 If she can get Henry back, it will be enough.

 It also seems that Regina cares about Tinker Bell.
 She doesn’t taunt her the way she did Snow when she was holding her darkening heart hostage.

 The rest of the group belatedly realize Tink was after Regina and rush back to intervene.
 Regina explains that she’s fine but Tinker Bell won’t and can’t help.
 She has no magic, no dust, no wings, because no one believes in her.
-Hook thinks she can still be useful as Pan trusts her.
+Hook thinks she can still be useful because Pan trusts her.
 Tink points out then he’ll kill her because she helped them.
 The Charmings counter that she can come away with them.
 She can come home, Snow says, because Snow believes in her.
 Tink agrees to try and joins the crew.
 I want her to stay forever.

-In the end, Neal arrives in Neverland and is welcomed by the Head Lost Boy.
+Neal arrives in Neverland and is welcomed by the Head Lost Boy.
 So I guess Henry will be reunited with his father before either of his mothers.
 Joy.

 The Jolly Roger Sextet (an awesome new jazz band) settle down for the night.
 Hook and Emma drink coconuts together and I approve of their ship.
 1) I shipped Jack Sparrow and Elizabeth pretty obsessively, and 2) I hate Neal right now.
 Charming continues to keep the fact that he is dying from his wife and daughter because he is the king of poor choices.
 And Regina sits alone spinning Daniel’s ring.
 But there is finally another lonely soul in this grouping and it turns out Tink still likes to girl talk.
 She slides over to chat about the Man with the Lion Tattoo and explain that Regina didn’t just ruin Tink’s life and her own life by running away all those years ago, she ruined the Little Lion Man’s too.
 True love, you guys, it always come with a price.

 And who is the Man with the Lion Tattoo?
 Our friend, Robin Hood, who welcomes a heartbroken Mulan to his Merry Men with a grin and a hand shake showcasing said tattoo.
-I’m good with this reveal since Robin is the most likeable man in the story so far.
+I’m good with this reveal since Robin is the most likable man in the story so far.
 He’s stand up, cares more about morals than rules, has a cute kid that he loves and a family he made.

 I didn’t even miss Storybrooke this week.
 Did you?